Chart Color Schemes

 Maiden Gully lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used, adjusted employing weighted aggregation to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, Maiden Gully is expected to experience significant population growth, with projections indicating an increase of 2,379 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 43.7% over the 17 years.
+By 2041, Maiden Gully is projected to increase by 2,383 persons, reflecting a total increase of 30.6% over the 17-year period.

 Frequently Asked Questions - Population